top of page

 9. Play Tennis

 Brighton and Hove have public tennis courts available for booking at affordable rates.
-Grab a racket and a friend, join a social session.
+Grab a racket and a friend, or join a social session.
 It's a brilliant way to get active and clear your mind.

 10. Swimming Sessions at Sea Lanes

-Creativity
+Creativity and Expression

 11. Try a Watercolour Class at Waterstones